-Phone & Skype Interviews
+Phone & video interviews

 Some employers use phone calls for a basic pre-screening of candidates before offering interviews.

-Employers might conduct scheduled interviews by phone and/or skype as a screening process before deciding which candidates to bring on site for in-person interviews.
+Employers might conduct scheduled interviews by phone and/or video as a screening process before deciding which candidates to bring on site for in-person interviews.
 Keep in mind that different employers have different methods of screening candidates, so you should be prepared for all possibilities.

 Narrow the applicant pool:

 When employers receive many applications for an open position, they need to narrow the applicant pool.
 Obviously, first they screen resumes and cover letters to narrow the field.
 Contact by email can be an efficient way to further narrow the pool (they can see who responds and who follows directions).
-Phone calls and/or skype interviews can be a next step to further narrow the pool.
+Phone calls and/or video interviews can be a next step to further narrow the pool.